Will Contest Lawyers in Longmont

 mind at the time the testator executes the will.
 Mere influence on the

 testator is not enough.
 Finally, the influence must cause the testator

 to execute a will that the testator would not have signed but for the

 There are several factors a court will consider when determining whether

 - Relationship between the parties

 - Ability to resist

-At Jorgensen, Brownell & Pepin, P.C., our Longmont contested will attorneys
+At Jorgensen, Brownell & Pepin, P.C., our Longmont probate attorneys

 can assist you in determining whether you have a basis to bring an action

 To request an initial consultation, call (720) 809-8310 today.